Discover the Grafix and Eileen Hull Collaboration Part One

 DISCLAIMERS

 This blog is compensated to provide opinion on products, services, websites, and various other topics.
 Even though the owner(s) of this blog receives compensation for our posts or advertisements.
 I always give my honest opinions, findings, beliefs, or experiences on those topics or products.
 The views and opinions expressed on this blog are purely my own.
-Any product claim, statistic, quote or other representation about a product or service should be verified with each manufacturer, provider, or party in question.This blog contains affiliate links, clicking and shopping through these links helps to support and run Tonya Trantham Designs – Creative Paper Addiction at no additional cost to you.
-Today’s features are Sizzix, Eileen Hull, Scrapbook.com and A Cherry on Top Crafts Products.
+Any product claim, statistic, or quote should be checked with each manufacturer.
+Verify other representations about a product or service with the provider or party in question.This blog contains affiliate linksClicking these links helps to support Tonya Trantham Designs – Creative Paper Addiction.
+It’s at no additional cost to you.
+Today’s features are Sizzix, Eileen Hull, Scrapbook.com and Spellbinders Products.

-Thanks for stopping by, hope your Tuesday is awesome and enjoy creating!
+Thanks for stopping by, I hope your Tuesday is great and enjoy creating!

 Supplies

-Sizzix/Eileen Hull: 3D Silverware Embossing Folder
+Sizzix/Eileen Hull: Lacy Leaves Embossing Folder

 Diecut Machine